cdktf/cdktf-provider-azurerm/docs/dataAzurermNetappAccountEncryption.java.md

 The ID of the NetApp Account where encryption will be set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.9.0/docs/data-sources/netapp_account_encryption#netapp_account_id DataAzurermNetappAccountEncryption#netapp_account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.10.0/docs/data-sources/netapp_account_encryption#netapp_account_id DataAzurermNetappAccountEncryption#netapp_account_id}

----

-##### `encryptionKey`<sup>Optional</sup> <a name="encryptionKey" id="@cdktf/provider-azurerm.dataAzurermNetappAccountEncryption.DataAzurermNetappAccountEncryption.Initializer.parameter.encryptionKey"></a>

-- *Type:* java.lang.String

-The versionless encryption key url.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.9.0/docs/data-sources/netapp_account_encryption#encryption_key DataAzurermNetappAccountEncryption#encryption_key}

 ---